bitrise-io/devcenter/_articles/en/webhooks/adding-outgoing-webhooks.md

 tag:
 - webhooks
 - " triggers"
-summary: You can configure Bitrise to send build event notifications to any service you would like.
+description: You can configure Bitrise to send build event notifications to any service you would like.
 A build event is when a build is starts and when a build ends.
 redirect_from: []
 menu: